taeheej/multi-objective-optimization/README.md

 ## Reproducing Results
-To reproduce search results using mono-objective optimized search with hardware constraint, we provide tutorial notebook "Hands-on-Tutorial1.ipynb'
+To reproduce search results using single-objective optimization with hardware constraint, we provide tutorial notebook "Hands-on-Tutorial1.ipynb'

-To reproduce search results using multi-objective optimization algorithm, we provide tutorial notebook "Hands-on_Tutorial2.ipynb'
+To reproduce search results using multi-objective optimization with a grid-based selection method, we provide tutorial notebook "Hands-on_Tutorial2.ipynb'

 Please clone this repository to your computer and start jupyter notebook to run these tutorial notebooks.